IC2017/SmartFollowUp/README.md

   let appIdTenantId = "your APPID tenant Id"
   ```

 6. Do `pod install` in the application.
-And open `SmartFollowup.xcworkspace`
+And open `BlueShopping.xcworkspace`

 7. Run the application and Login using AppID.